Deliverables

 For endpoint deliverables, BLAKE3(token) == tokenHash verifies the credential binding.

-Layer 2 — Schema validation (planned)
+Layer 2 — Schema validation

-Content structure validation against declared schemas:
+Content structure validation against declared schemas.
+The SchemaValidator uses Ajv with JSON Schema draft-2020-12:

 | Content | Validation |